Disclaimer

 Aside from the wonderful lilt of the Jamaican accent, what probably most stands out about the poem is the simplicity of the subject matter.
 Poetry often gets perceived as being hard to understand, but many poems are written in user-friendly language about common subjects we all can relate to.
 You probably also noticed that is is written in rhymed couplets which means each set of two lines rhymes.

 This poem is a reflection, celebration, and adoration of (bestowing honour on the) ordinary working class agricultural workers of Jamaica, specifically the banana farmers.
-It serves as a reflection and immortalized reminder to the reader of the songs, chants, poems, and folk tales of
+It serves as a reflection and immortalized reminder to the reader of the songs, chants, poems, and folk tales of the lives of banana workers in a traditional context, and build learners’ understanding of where their food comes from and the hard work that goes into producing it.

 Students will have insight from Evan Jones, as they develop an understanding of the role of music and poetry in shaping culture, identity and civil rights activism.